Great Stella Manual

 Faceting Mode

-Menu item: "Selection->Mouse Selection Mode->Faceting Mode"
+Menu item: "Selection→Mouse Selection Mode→Faceting Mode"

-In this mode, you can Shift+Left-click on a series of vertices of a model to create a new polygon.
-A helpful message will appear when you enter this mode.
-The points must be coplanar, and you will see the new polygon being drawn as you go (it will show half-transparently through other faces).
-When you've finished, hit Enter or Shift+Right-click anywhere to accept the polygon (or hit Delete to cancel it).
-You can also accept or reject the new polygon with the tick and cross buttons at the top of the view.
-Once accepted, it will appear as another net, on its own (hit PageDown in the Unfolded Net view a few times to find it), and you can print it out.
-I use this to create supporting pieces to glue inside models for added strength (see my page about the great dodecicosidodecahedron for an example: http://www.software3d.com/GreatDodecicosidodeca.php).
+Once accepted, the new polygon will appear as another net, on its own (hit PageDown in the Unfolded Net view a few times to find it), and you can print it out.
+I use this to create supporting pieces to glue inside models for added strength.
+See my page about the great dodecicosidodecahedron for an example: http://www.software3d.com/GreatDodecicosidodeca.php.
 You may define more than one such polygon.
 Creating new polygons in this way is also the first step to creating faceted polyhedra (see next section).

 Some other useful controls in this mode are as follows: